 If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.

-3. Install the spark plug cap.
+- 4. Install the spark plug cap. - 5.
+Install the cowling.

-Engine oil and oil filter element
+Engine oil and oil filter ele-